 Skin cancer is the most common form of cancer in the United States.
-According to the Skin Cancer Foundation, more than 3.5 million skin cancers, including 75,000 new cases of invasive melanoma, are diagnosed in the United States annually.
-Nearly 10,000 people will not survive melanoma in 2013.
+According to the Skin Cancer Foundation, more than 5 million nonmelanoma skin cancers were treated in over 3 million individuals in 2012.
+150,000 new cases of invasive melanoma are projected to be diagnosed in the United States 2018, with nearly 10,000 people estimated to not survive melanoma that same year.

 - Each year there are more new cases of skin cancer than the combined incidence of breast, prostate, lung and colon cancers.

-- From 1970 to 2009, the incidence of melanoma increased by 800 percent among young women and 400 percent among young men.
+- From 1999 to 2015, the incidence of melanoma increased by nearly 50 percent in the United States.

 - Over the past three decades, more people have had skin cancer than all other cancers combined.